 You will go home smiling!

 *Further training is available on a limited, selective basis.
-We are not in the business of churning pilots out of our school.
+At Vancouver Island Paragliding we focus the teaching of fundamentals and are not in the business of churning pilots out of our school.
 We do not promise to have you flying solo from a mountain on your first day.
-If you do end up training with us and working towards your P2 Novice Paragliding rating, you will be trained in such as way as to build skills from the ground-up with lots of practical experience from varied sites.
+If you do end up training with us and working towards your P2 Novice Paragliding rating, you will be trained in such as way as to build skills from the ground-up with lots of practical experience from varied sites and in varied conditions.
 We try to be flexible to accommodate your schedule as well as the weather's.
 Those who achieve their P2 rating with us are more than qualified to fly sites within BC and abroad and will be confident to make safe and intelligent flying-related decisions.

 Specific requirements for the P2 (Novice) rating can be found at the HPAC (Hang gliding and Paragliding Association of Canada) website here: Pilot Ratings

 Camera (you'll be able to use it in flight)

 Certified Paraglider Instructor

 The Solo course is typically 4 hrs, while the DayTaster (as the name suggests) takes the better part of the day.
 Details will be provided ahead of time.

 What is the landing part like?

 If you have ever seen a skydiver land with a high-performance canopy, you will have seen how they swoop down near the ground and 'flare' the canopy just as their feet touch down.
 Paragliders land in a somewhat similar manner - however, due to their much slower ground speed and much lower descent rate, they provide a much softer landing.